-Writing a film analysis, sharing it and then receiving feedback from people who read the article really makes me feel good.
+Writing a film analysis, sharing it, and then receiving feedback from people who read the article really makes me feel good.
 I also feel good when a sequence in the screenplay flows smoothly.
 I remember filming a scene and witnessing the performances made by the actor.
 Though I knew that everything was planned before on the screenplay, the result made on stage was exciting.

 When nothing seems to go right, what kind of snafus do you handle and what do you dislike the most?

 When nothing seems to go right I try to relax and pray.
 I know that not a single day is the same.
 One thing I dislike the most is business indifference.
-In a film project, it is mandatory to do paperwork and search for sponsors in every stage.
+In a film project, it is mandatory to do paperwork and search for sponsors at every stage.
 Moreover, I have to find price estimations that involve filming locations, film equipment rental, transportation for the film crew and cast, accommodations, catering, clothes to be used by the cast, and also make sure that actors’ schedules agree with the shooting schedule.

 How stressful is your job?

-It is quite entertaining, but once I decided to make my feature movie, I learned about deadlines, and not to pressure myself with them to finish my project.
+It is quite entertaining, but once I decided to make my feature movie, I learned about deadlines and not to pressure myself with them to finish my project.
 Otherwise, I think I would’ve burnt out.

 Are you able to maintain a comfortable or healthy work-life balance?

 I try to sleep early at night and have an early breakfast.
 I don’t like to write during the night, and I don’t believe that writing is about being inspired in the jungle or some faraway place.
-Instead, I prefer to read books, analyze film genres and listen to lots of music in order to get inspired.
+Instead, I prefer to read books, analyze film genres, and listen to lots of music in order to get inspired.

 Does this job move your heart?